MachineLearningLifeScience/poli-docs/_sources/using_poli/objective_repository/RaSP.md

 This objective function is quite similar to [`foldx_stability`](./foldx_stability.md), and can be considered a drop-in replacement for single mutations.
 Be aware that the scales are different.

+Since our black boxes are meant to be maximized, we return **the negative** of what RaSP predicts.

 ## Prerequisites

 - A collection of `pdb` files you're interested in mutating.

 However, your life would be easier if you run this black box objective function inside the `poli__rasp` environment.
-See below.
+[See here for an `environment.yml` file](https://github.com/MachineLearningLifeScience/poli/blob/71a307da47b1ebc64f00d1064bdea70e0fe8a57d/src/poli/objective_repository/rasp/environment.yml).

 ## How to run